alvaromrls/alvaromrls/README.md

 The 3 most important places where I studied-am studing-will study are the following:
 ## 1. UNIVERSITY OF SEVILLE:  DEGREE IN ELECTRONIC AND ROBOTIC ENGINEERING
 -  From 2014 to 2019 (finished).
-- Specialising in electronic instrumentation with an average of 8.74 out of 10.
+- Specialisation in electronic instrumentation with an average of 8.74 out of 10.
 - I learned Ingineering's basics, Maths, Physics... ("the basic kit").
 - In the degree there were strong subjects in robotics, electronics and control (among others).
 - Industrial software were used as Matlab or Xilinx environements.